The Sith Lords Restored Content Modification: Development and release

 According to VarsityPuppet, a team member who joined in 2008, he became aware of the game's modding potential through a friend and later found inspiration in Team Gizka's effort.
-Most of his time spent with TSLCRM involved developing content and troubleshooting issues for the HK-50 factory area, originally planned by Obsidian as an essential element of the story arc for popular companion character HK-47.
-The HK-50 factory area is a gameplay segment which is nearly two hours long in content, where the player would take control of HK-47 and wreak havoc on the industrial plant producing HK-50 units, which the character consider to be bastardized versions of himself.
+Most of his time spent with TSLCRM involved developing content and troubleshooting issues for the HK-50 factory area, originally planned by Obsidian as an essential element of the story arc for HK-47.
 Although the player's party encounters HK-50 units as recurring enemies throughout the game's story, it is not possible to uncover their origins as intended by the developers.
 VarsityPuppet said he came to an understanding of HK-47's character in the game after going through the level's dialogue files in the game's code and felt it was good quality content that is worth restoring.
 While the first half of the HK Factory area as discovered in the game's code was more or less complete albeit with some minor camera issues and the lack of a proper conclusion, development of the second half went through several iterations prior to the mod's final release.
 VarsityPuppet noted that it was difficult for him to put together a coherent sequence of events that made sense with the code's unused voice lines and still worked well with the rest of the game for the mod's final release, hence some liberties were taken with the events of the plot.
 VarsityPuppet thought of the team's modding effort as "a director’s cut vs theatrical cut of a film", and described his fascination of the discovery of cut content and the possible context behind it as if he was "digging for treasure".
 VarsityPuppet believed that until they have to listened to "every voice-over and looked through every asset in the game", there is potentially more content to discover from the game's source code.

 TSLRCM entered open beta in September 2009.
 Following the release of a few versions of the TSLRCM, Staniewicz stepped away from the project while the rest of the team were working on the game's random loot system, as he believed he no longer had substantial feedback to offer for the development process.
 Staniewicz noted that the involvement of the other team members outside of its original founders meant progress on the project never ended up stalling.
 With the exception of developing patches for a major technical issue, the team indicated by July 2012 that any substantive content work would cease beyond Patch 1.8 as they felt that they had done much as they could for the game.